mltomlins0n/QANotes/PegaNotes.md

 Any rule available to an application through the class hierarchy is considered in scope.
 Rules that an application cannot access through the class hierarchy are considered out of scope.

+<a name="inheritance"></a>
+## Inheritance

+Inheritance allows your application to reuse existing rules for other cases or applications.

+There are 2 methods of inheriting rules in Pega, **Pattern Inheritance** and **Directed Inheritance**.

+<a name="pattern"></a>
+### Pattern Inheritance

+Pattern inheritance is automatic.
+It uses the class name structure to determine rules available to reuse.
+Pega Platform uses a multi-level class hierarchy of Organization (Org), Division (Div), Unit and Class group to organize application assets.

+The **organization** layer contains all the classes for applications across an entire business or other organization.
+The organization layer often contains data and integration classes that can be applied across the entire organization.

+The **division** layer contains the work, data, and integration classes for the division.

+The optional **unit** layer contains the work, data, and integration classes for the unit.

+The **class** group contains all the case types in an application.

+<a name="directed"></a>
+### Directed Inheritance

+In directed inheritance, the parent class is explicitly specified.
+You apply directed inheritance to reuse standard Pega Platform rules and rules from other applications outside the business class hierarchy.

+**Directed inheritance is the only option that allows an application class to inherit rules defined for standard Pega classes, such as the Work- or Data- class**.